A Skellam Regression Model for Quantifying Positional Value in Soccer: Abstract

 \section{Abstract}

-Soccer is undeniably the most popular sport world-wide, but at the same time it is one of the least quantified.
-To date there is not a way to explicitly quantify the contribution of every player on the field to his team chances of winning.
-Successful sports metrics, such as the (adjusted) +/- that allows for division of credit among a basketball team's players, fail to work in soccer due to severe co-linearities (i.e., the same players being on the field for the majority of the time).
-In this work, we develop a framework that can estimate the {\em expected} contribution of a soccer player to his team's winning chances.
-In particular, using data from (i) approximately 20,000 games from 11 European leagues over a period of 8 seasons, as well as, (ii) player ratings from FIFA, we estimate through a Skellam regression model the {\em importance} of every line in winning a soccer game.
-We consequently translate the model to expected league points added (per game) above a replacement player {\method}.
-This model can be used as a guide for player transfer decisions, as well as, for transfer fees and contract negotiations among other applications.
-To showcase the applicability of {\method} we use market value data for approximately 10,000 players and we identify evidence that currently the market under-values defensive line players relative to goalkeepers.
-Finally, we show how {\method} can be used to facilitate transfer fee estimations.
+Soccer is undeniably the most popular sport world-wide and everyone from general managers and coaching staff to fans and media are interested in evaluating players' performance.
+Metrics applied successfully in other sports, such as the (adjusted) +/- that allows for division of credit among a basketball team’s players, exhibit several challenges when applied to soccer due to severe co-linearities.
+Recently, a number of player evaluation metrics have been developed utilizing optical tracking data, but they are based on proprietary data.
+In this work, our objective is to develop an open framework that can estimate the expected contribution of a soccer player to his team’s winning chances using publicly available data.
+In particular, using data from (i) approximately 20,000 games from 11 European leagues over 8 seasons, and, (ii) player ratings from the FIFA video game, we estimate through a Skellam regression model the importance of every line (attackers, midfielders, defenders and goalkeeping) in winning a soccer game.
+We consequently translate the model to expected league points added above a replacement player ({\method}).
+This model can further be used as a guide for allocating a team's salary budget to players based on their expected contributions on the pitch.
+We showcase similar applications using annual salary data from the English Premier League and identify evidence that in our dataset the market appears to under-value defensive line players relative to goalkeepers.